By Trisha Paine, Head of Cloud Marketing Programs, published January 22 2020

 We started with a question about how businesses approach security and compliance in the cloud.
 Cloud offerings are changing regularly, and security and compliance solutions in the cloud are being rapidly adopted.
 For companies who are serious about security and concerned about compliance, there is a path to achieving both with the cloud, but it will require awareness, education, and appropriate approaches to ensure against missteps.

-Automated tools and vendor-provided frameworks can make some of the challenges of cloud security easier by providing expert systems of automation and compliance frameworks to help you be compliant in cloud environments.
-Expert tools, such as CheckPoint CloudGuard Dome9, provide a bridge to ensure that security requirements are monitored in cloud technologies.
-For instance, CloudGuard Dome 9 is a platform for users of cloud services from Amazon (AWS), Google (GCE), or Microsoft (Azure) that provides a way to assess your security posture against compliance requirements, detect misconfigurations, then monitor and enforce your actual compliance.
+Cloud Security Posture Management, that includes automated tools and vendor-provided frameworks, can make some of the challenges of cloud security easier by providing expert systems of automation and compliance frameworks to help you be compliant in cloud environments.
+Expert tools, such as CheckPoint CloudGuard Dome9, provide a bridge to ensure that security requirements are monitored in cloud technologies, including emerging environments like serverless and containers.
+For instance, CloudGuard Dome 9 is a platform for users of cloud services from Amazon (AWS), Google (GCP), or Microsoft (Azure) that provides a way to assess your security posture against compliance requirements, detect misconfigurations, then monitor and enforce your actual compliance.
 With tools like these, companies can improve confidence in security approaches and protect against identity theft and data loss in the cloud.